Your Font Choice: How Much Does it Matter?

 As you can see, these fonts are quite similar to each other.
 Each font has a distinct personality however, which is something you should keep in mind when choosing what to use for your body text.

 The classic and timeless Baskerville, Garamond and Palatino give off the kind of gravitas you might want in a book of literary fiction, a thriller, or another “serious” genre.
-On the other hand, the softer and slightly more whimsical Sabon and Utopia fonts lend themselves to genres like romance, YA, or perhaps fantasy.
-Lastly, the more rigid Caslon and Georgia fonts seem quite at home in non-fiction and academic texts; should you not have access to Caslon, you can use Georgia, which is free and has a similar feel to it, though very much a different font.
+On the other hand, the softer and slightly more whimsical Sabon and Utopia fonts lend themselves well to genres like romance, YA, or perhaps fantasy.
+Lastly, the more rigid Caslon is very much at home in non-fiction and academic texts; should you not have access to Caslon, you can use Georgia, which is free and has a similar feel to it, though very much a different font.

 These font and genre combinations are by no means set in stone – you should simply view them as our personal recommendations.
 The important thing to keep in mind however, is that they all share the common characteristic of excellent legibility.
 Additionally, they look good when used for long-form texts.
 As such, they can be used across all genres.